codepr/sol/README.md

 ===

 Oversimplified MQTT broker written from scratch, which mimic mosquitto features.
-Implemented to learning how the protocol works, for now it supports almost all MQTT v3.1.1 commands on linux platform; it relies on EPOLL interface for multiplexing I/O. Development process is documented in this [series of posts](https://codepr.github.io/posts/sol-mqtt-broker).
+Implemented to learning how the protocol works, it supports almost all MQTT v3.1.1 commands on linux platform and relies on EPOLL interface for multiplexing I/O. Development process is documented in this [series of posts](https://codepr.github.io/posts/sol-mqtt-broker).
 **Not for production use**.